ONElua/AdrenalineBubbleManager/README.md

 - Circle: Make ICON0.DDS

 ### Changelog 2.1 ###
-- Now you can press [] to install M33 driver from start screen (for iso/cso files only).
+- Now you can press [] to **install M33 driver** from start screen (for iso/cso files only).
-- NEW OPTION ICON0.DDS: Added the option to use pic1.png to show as bg0.png, and to set icon.dds to be shown in full bubble (but, to use this feature, te game must have been booted once and changes will revert after a db rebuild).
+- NEW OPTION ICON0.DDS: Added the option to use **pic1.png** to show as **bg0.png**, and to set icon.dds to be shown in full bubble (but, to use this feature, te game must have been booted once and changes will revert after a db rebuild).
 - More Code got cleaned up a bit.

 ### Changelog 2.0 ###